 We think of psychology as a modern science, rooted in late nineteenth-/early twentieth-century work of Western scholars such as William James, Wilhelm Wundt, Ivan Pavlov, Charles Darwin, Sigmund Freud and Carl Jung.
 But the most important insights about human thought, behavior and motivation — including some of the “new” ideas put forward by these thinkers — are much older.

-Though most often associated with the East, these “ways” are transmitted through all ages and cultures, as evidenced in the core teachings of the world’s great religions; in the world’s greatest poetry, literature, art and architecture; in universal myths, stories and traditions.
+Though most often associated with the East, these “ways” are transmitted through all ages and cultures, as evidenced in the insights of the original prophet’s core teachings of the world’s great religions; in the world’s greatest poetry, literature, art and architecture; in universal myths, stories and traditions.

 Uncovering these traditional psychologies, seeing how and where they intersect with modern research on the mind and brain, and finding ways to apply this important part of the human legacy to solving the most urgent needs of our contemporary culture, is a major focus of ISHK’s work.

 From the beginning of time, stories have filled a universal need for context and meaning.
 All cultures have their stories, many with universal themes, plots and imagery.
 Stories are fundamental to the psychological development of children.
 They help us shape our understanding of the world and make meaningful connections with each other.
 Stories give us a sense of shared history and destiny and help us see our common foibles and predicaments.
 They help us all confront our fears and formulate our hopes and aspirations.